-Here we give a brief explanation.
-To begin with, \textbf{Step 1} and \textbf{Step 2} are the common processes in machine learning.
-After having the model $f(\bx)$, one might observe instance-, probability-, or field-level miscalibration by examining the predictions on the validation set.
-We learn to calibrate the predictions in \textbf{Step 3}, which can be viewed as training a model with inputs $(x_{i}, l_{i})$ to fit the label $y_{i}$ by minimizing the Log-loss as shown in Eq. (\ref{nc-obj}).
-Finally, during inference on an unseen data sample with input $\bx$, we can get the final prediction by two steps: first, compute the logit by the original model $l=f(\bx)$, and then compute the calibrated prediction by Neural Calibration $q=\sigma(\eta(l)+g(\bx))$.
+To begin with, \textbf{Step 1} and \textbf{Step 2} are the common processes in supervised learning.
+With the uncalibrated deep model $f(\bx)$, one might observe instance-level, probability-level, or field-level miscalibration by examining the predictions on the validation set.
+Next, we train the calibration model in \textbf{Step 3}, which can be viewed as training a classification neural network with inputs $(x_{i}, l_{i})$ to fit the label $y_{i}$ by minimizing the Log-loss, as shown in Eq. (\ref{nc-obj}).
+Finally, during inference on an unseen query with input $\bx$, we can get the final prediction by two steps: first, compute the logit by the original model $l=f(\bx)$, and then compute the calibrated prediction by Neural Calibration $q=\sigma(\eta(l)+g(\bx))$.